ilfirin-nar/solar-lang/docs/language-design/types/integrated-types.md

 # Integrated types
 ## About
-A types, which integrated to language and have a support in runtime library.
+Types, which integrated to language and have a support in runtime library.

 ## Content
 1. [Number](integrated-types/number.md)